-I have visited many botanical gardens around the United States but Hawaii Tropical Botanical Garden is hands down my favorite!
+I have visited many botanical gardens around the United States but Hawaii Tropical Botanical Garden on the Big Island of Hawaii is hands down my favorite!
 This is a pristine 40 acre rainforest garden.
 While this one of a kind garden contains over 2,000 species of tropical plants; it is so much more than just a botanical garden.
 It is also a stunning tropical nature preserve and sanctuary that features a multi-tiered waterfall, several streams, and an amazingly beautiful ocean front walk along Onomea Bay.
 This garden is acclaimed as one of the most beautiful locations in Hawaii; a distinction I think it well deserves.

 The adventure begins 2 miles before you even reach the Garden…